 VINE’s funding comes from a variety of sources including government and private grants, fundraisers, rental fees, income earned from services provided, VINE Adult Community Center memberships, and proceeds from the VINE Home Thrift Store.
 Click here to view VINE’s Audited Financial Statements.

-Personal contributions are essential to the organization’s ability to continue to make a positive impact in the Minnesota River Valley.
-VINE is a 501(c)(3) non-profit organization and contributions are tax-deductible to the extent allowed by law.
-We gratefully provide donors with a receipt for tax purposes.
+Your contribution is essential to the organization’s ability to continue to make a positive impact in the Minnesota River Valley.
+VINE is a 501(c)(3) non-profit organization and contributions are tax-deductible.
+We will provide you with a receipt for tax purposes.

 There are a variety of ways to help VINE grow; some of which are listed below.
 If you have questions, please consult with your tax advisor or call Pam Determan, VINE Executive Director or Lisa Kopischke, VINE Fiscal Manager, at (507) 387-1666.

 Call Lisa Kopischke at (507) 386-5572 to make a one time or monthly electronic contribution.

 After years of contributing to tax-deferred 401(k)s and IRAs, it can be a bit of a shock when income tax is due on that money when you must take withdrawals in retirement.
 Annual withdrawals from traditional retirement accounts are required after age 70 1/2, and the penalty for skipping a required minimum distribution is 50 percent of the amount that should have been withdrawn.
 However, if you are in the fortunate position of not needing all of your distribution for living expenses and are charitably inclined, you can avoid income tax on your required withdrawal by donating it directly to a qualifying charity.
 An IRA charitable contribution satisfies the annual minimum distribution requirement for your IRA.
 Here’s how a qualified charitable distribution from your IRA can be used to help others and reduce your tax bill: